BYUComputingBootCampTests/makeTest/README.md

 #### clean:
 This rule should be called "clean", and it should remove the "tree" executable if there is one.

+## Problem 2 - Makefile2.txt

+Write a Makefile that implements the following functionality.
+You'll store the contents of this Makefile at "MakeFiles/MakeFile2.txt".
+It will be complicated, and shouldn't have the words "main", "leaves", "Leaves", "roots", "Roots", "branches", or "Branches" anywhere in the file.
+It should have at least the following three rules:

+#### $(TARGET):
+This rule should be the first rule in the file.
+It should be called "$(TARGET)", and it should generate an executable called "tree" with the g++ compiler.
+It should use all of the .h and .c files found in the directory.
+Then, it should save the names of all the files that it used in a text file called "compiled.txt".
+Note that the files should be

+#### %.o:
+This rule should be called "%.o", and uses pattern matching to generate all the necessary .o files for the $(TARGET) rule.

+#### clean:
+This rule should be called "clean", and should remove the tree executable, compiled.txt file, and the .o files.

 ## Submitting